htcondor/htcondor-ce/docs/v5/configuration/writing-job-routes.md

 3.  `SET`, `set_*`
 4.  `EVALSET`, `eval_set_*`

-After each job route’s ClassAd is [constructed](job-router-overview.md#how-job-routes-are-constructed), the above operations are evaluated in order differently depending on your chosen syntax:
+The above operations are evaluated in order differently depending on your chosen syntax:

 -   **If you are using ClassAd transforms**, each function is evaluated in order of appearance.
     For example, the following will set `FOO` in the routed job to the incoming job's `Owner` attribute and then